Deep Neural Networks for Choice Analysis: Extracting Complete Economic Information for Interpretation: Introduction

 This study makes the following contributions.
-While some studies touched upon the issue of interpreting DNNs for economic information in the past, this study is the first to systematically discuss the complete list of economic information that can be obtained from DNNs.
-We point out the three challenges involved in this process and tie the three challenges to their theoretical roots.
-While we cannot fully address the three challenges in this study, we demonstrate the importance of using hyperparameter searching, repeated trainings, and information aggregation to improve the reliability of the economic information extracted from DNNs.
-The paper can be valuable practical guidance for transportation modelers and provides useful methodological benchmarks for future researchers to compare and improve.
+This is the first study that systematically discusses the interpretation of DNNs for economic information in choice analysis, and shows that DNNs can provide economic information as complete as classical DCMs.
+At the same time, we point out the three challenges of interpreting DNNs for reliable economic information, as well as their theoretical roots.
+The challenges are different from those in the classical DCMs: DCMs do not even have the notion of hyperparameters, and model non-identification and local irregularity are typically not problems in the DCMs.
+While this study cannot fully address the challenges in DNN-based choice models, we demonstrate the importance of using large samples, hyperparameter searching, model ensemble, and regularization methods to improve the reliability of the economic information extracted from the DNNs.
+The paper provides a practical guide for transportation modelers and methodological benchmarks for future researchers to compare to and improve upon.
+For future researchers to replicate our work, we uploaded our codes to a Github repository: \url{https://github.com/cjsyzwsh/dnn-for-economic-information.git}.

 The paper is structured as follows.
-Section 2 reviews the studies about DCMs, and DNNs concerning prediction, interpretability, sensitivity to hyperparameters, model non-identification, and local irregularity.
+Section 2 reviews the studies about DCMs and DNNs concerning prediction, interpretability, sensitivity to hyperparameters, model non-identification, and local irregularity.
 Section 3 introduces the theory, models, and methods of computing economic information.
 Section 4 sets up the experiments, and Section 5 discusses the list of economic information obtained from the DNNs.
-Section 6 discusses potential solutions to the three challenges, and Section 7 concludes.
+Section 6 concludes the study and discusses the limitations, challenges, and future research.